scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The following points apply when setting the attribute value of the `ISD-AS number` attribute:

-- The string representation MUST follow the canonical formatting defined in [ISD and AS numbering](https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering).
+- The string representation MUST follow the text representation defined in {{I-D.dekater-scion-controlplane}} section "Addressing".
 - The canonical string representation uses a dash separator between the ISD and AS numbers.
 - The ISD numbers are formatted as decimal.
 - The canonical string formatting of AS numbers in the BGP AS range (0, 2<sup>32-1</sup>) is the decimal form.
 Larger AS numbers, i.e., from 2<sup>32</sup> to 2<sup>48-1</sup>, use a 16-bit, colon-separated, lower-case, hex encoding with leading zeros omitted: `1:0:0` to `ffff:ffff:ffff`.